jorgefranconunes/tea/00README.txt

 4. Setup the installation by running the "setup" tool.
-The "setup" tool can be found in the "bin" directory at the root of the instalation tree.
+The "setup" tool can be found in the "bin" directory at the root of the installation tree.
 This is needed to configure the Java Runtime Environment to use and the Java libraries needed by the Tea runtime (e.g. JDBC drivers).